 15 incredible ways to celebrate World Gin Day in Britain

 Shaken or stirred, with tonic or in a cocktail, the popularity of gin continues to boom and, with more than 160 gin brands across the UK according to the Gin Guild, plus a host of boutique distillers opening, Britain continues to lead the gin revolution.
-As World Gin Day celebrates its ten-year anniversary on 9 June with a four-day festival in London, make sure these British gin experiences are on your to-do list.
+As World Gin Day rolls around again in June, make sure these British gin experiences are on your to-do list.

 Stay at Britain's first gin hotel, Portobello Road Gin’s Distillery hotel, London